-Associate Professors Robert P. Byington, L. Douglas Case, David C. Goff, David M. Herrington, Claudine Legault, Michael E. Miller, Michelle J. Naughton, Electra D. Paskett, Sara A. Quandt, Stephen Rapp, David M. Reboussin, Lynne E. Wagenknecht his course of study, leading to the master of science degree, is intended for physicians and other health professionals who wish to prepare for careers in academic medicine.
+This course of study, leading to the master of science degree, is intended for physicians and other health professionals who wish to prepare for careers in academic medicine.
 The focus is on clinical epidemiology, the systematic investigation of the distribution and determinants of health-related states in clinical settings.
 The health status of a clinical population is woven inextricably with that of the broader community, so the learning of skills for community health research is integral to the program.
-There is equal emphasis on methods and approaches for primary prevention (reduction of disease incidence) and secondary prevention (reduction of disease prevalence, reduction of reoccurrence of disease and complications, or retardation of the progression of disease).
+There is equal emphasis on methods and approaches for primary prevention (reduction of disease incidence) and secondary prevention (reduction of disease prevalence, reduction of the progression of disease).